wade3han/normlens/README.md

 unzip normlens_dataset.zip
 ```

-## Evaluating Models on NormLens-HA/MA
+## Evaluating models on NormLens-HA/MA

 First, you should bring your model's predictions into the specific format.
 The prediction file should be a jsonl file, where each line is a json object with the following format: